GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/04a-variables-02-struct-types/README.md

 1. When we learn about **"method sets"**, we will see that ***THE METHOD SET OF A TYPE DETERMINES WHAT INTERFACES THE TYPE IMPLEMENTS.***
 2. The method set of a type is influenced by whether the methods use value semantics (value receivers) or pointer semantics (pointer receivers).

-##### Method Sets for Value Types
+#### Method Sets for Value Types

 If you have a type `T`, the method set of the value type `T` includes all methods that have a value receiver of type `T`.
-In other words, these are methods you can call on a variable of type `T`.
 This set of methods is the set used to determine which interfaces the the value of type `T` implements.

 For example, consider the following `Person` struct and methods: